lcbeh/CV/README.md

 #### Self-driven and Passionate Learner

 I have learnt a number of new technologies in short amount of time at Makers Academy.
-From having no previous experience in coding, I can now build simple apps with technologies that I am new to.
-Below are examples of TDD apps built over in my weekends.
+From having no previous experience in coding, I can now build apps with technologies that I am new to.
+Below are examples of TDD apps built in my weekends.

 | Project | Description | Technology | Testing |
 | ---     | ---         | ---        | ---     |